I have drawn through an acid-resistant coating, called the ground. Only the drawn lines will become etched.

-I lower a plate into a bath of ferric chloride, an acid which corrodes the exposed areas of bare copper.
+I lower a plate into a bath of ferric chloride, which corrodes the exposed areas of bare copper.

 Every etched line is now a groove to hold ink.
-I roll ink onto the plate, and then wipe the surface clean, while ink remains in the lines.
+Rolling ink onto the plate, I then wipe the surface clean, while ink remains in the lines.

 I place the inked plate on the press bed face up, then a sheet of fine paper, and then felt blankets.
 This stack is squeezed under pressure between steel rollers; the ink transfers to the paper.
-Changes to the image often means repeating the entire process.
+Adding to the image often means repetition of the entire procedure.

 Etchings laid to dry on screens.
 Selected prints will be matted and framed under glass.